 2. Invest in a specialist granite polish

 If you’re still not happy with the finish or your stone or have dull patches, it’s time to buy a specialist stone cleaner.
 Choose one designed for granite and follow the instructions precisely.
 This should restore the shine but obviously won’t hide major damage.
+If your stone has suffered major damage, our team can offer Granite worktop repair.

 3. Consult a professional